pypa/distlib/docs/reference.rst

       directory is written.

-      :param exports: A dictionary whose keys are categories and whose values are dictionaries which contain :class:`ExportEntry`
+      :param exports: A dictionary whose keys are categories and whose values are dictionaries which contain :class:`~distlib.util.ExportEntry`
                       instances keyed on their name.
       :type exports: dict
       :param filename: The filename to read from, or ``None`` to read from the